Meet Newark’s New High-Profile Evangelist

 Led by Igor, 38 and his filmmaker brother, Yuri, 36, who grew up in Newark’s Ironbound District, DreamPlay is a full-service shop specializing in brand research and strategy, creative development, graphic design and website development, email and social-media marketing, video production, and photography for some of the biggest clients in Newark and northern New Jersey, including Prudential, the New Jersey Devils, Nike, Horizon Blue Cross Blue Shield, Rutgers University–Newark, the New Jersey Symphony Orchestra, and several government agencies.

 The brothers started DreamPlay Media in 2011 with a few clients, and by 2013 it was a full-fledged operation with a growing staff and stable of freelancers.
 But Yuri was an independent filmmaker with a less commercial, more cinematic vision.
 So, in 2017 the brothers started an off-shoot called DreamPlayTV, an online visual storytelling channel featuring locally inspired award-winning films and original series.
-That effort initially got help from Express Newark, RU-N’s arts incubator, which counted DreamPlayTV as one of its community partners early on.
+That effort initially got help from Express Newark, Rutgers-Newark’s arts incubator, which counted DreamPlayTV as one of its community partners early on.

 “DreamPlay Media is our commercial shop, and with DreamPlayTV we produce intimate, cinematic-style stories about inspiring people in Newark,” said Alves.
 “We bring that same sensibility to some of our commercial work as well, and much of our work, whether commercial or documentary, has a socially conscious ethos, but we get to go deep with DreamPlayTV and shine a light on some of the people who make Newark what it is.”